 [Jonathan Dayton] That is how we approached the film.
 Even the people who are the ‘bad guys,’ we wanted to treat them with respect because they could be people we might know.
 It’s important to us to treat things with complexity…

 [Valerie Faris] … and compassion…

 [Jonathan Dayton] …and compassion.
-In America, in particular right now, things are so polarized.
+In America, in particular, right now, things are so polarized.
 There’s always ‘us versus them.’
-Everybody has their own bubble of their own news station and they just don’t want to step outside their experience to respect anyone who disagrees with them.
+Everybody has their own bubble of their own news station, and they don’t want to step outside their experience to respect anyone who disagrees with them.
 So we wanted this film to at least begin, to start a discussion without villainizing.

 Is this perhaps your niche?

 [Jonathan Dayton] No, it’s not intentional.
 But we’re certainly attracted to these stories with strong women.
 I think they’re good stories.

 [Valerie Faris] Maybe it’s because there’s such a need for them, there’s an absence.
 We have a daughter and two sons, and we couldn’t become more aware of ‘what are we putting out there.’
 We don’t necessarily or consciously think about it, but I do think for children growing up in a culture when all they see are male action heroes, that starts to become then how we look at what society is like.
 All the heroes are men.
 It’s interesting to see how well “Wonder Woman” did; it’s the first example of the female action hero.
 I wish it didn’t have so much violence in it, but it delivers what’s expected from that kind of a movie, I guess.